 Learn how to make the tastiest edible marshmallow slime.
 Check out how we make slime with marshmallows and powdered sugar.
 No cornstarch!

-Make a fun edible slime with taffy candy!
+Make a fun edible taffy slime with this super sticky, chewy candy!

-Although these edible slime recipes are super fun, unique, and a cool sensory experience, they simply won’t behave a whole lot like real slime.
-Keep in mind that the consistency, texture, and appearance will be different but still awesome!
+Although these edible slime recipes are fun, unique, and a cool sensory experience, they won’t behave much like real slime.
+Remember that the consistency, texture, and appearance will be different but still awesome!

 Happy experimenting with your edible slime!
-Leave a comment below to let me know which one is your favorite edible slime.
+Leave a comment below to let me know your favorite edible slime.

 MORE COOL SLIME RECIPES